tdesrosi/policy-library-tf-resource-change/README.md

-# Config Validator Policy Library
+# Terraform Config Validator Policy Library

 This repo contains a library of constraint templates and sample constraints to be used for Terraform resource change requests.
 If you're looking for the CAI variant, please see [Config Validator](https://github.com/lykaasegura/w-secteam-repo).